 Life Skills Lessons

-Pocket Prompts are sheets provide four cards per page which are designed to be printed on card stock, then cut, punched with a hole in each top left corner, and placed on a loose ring for easy carrying in a back pocket or purse and flipping from card to card as desired.
+Sheets that provide four cards per page which are designed to be printed on card stock, then cut, punched with a hole in each top left corner, and placed on a loose ring for easy carrying in a back pocket or purse and flipping from card to card as desired.